delivered the opinion of the Court.

 The sole issue on appeal is whether the total value of obligations outstanding against joint tenancy property is deductible in arriving at a determination of the value of the estate subject to tax.
 The district court held it was.
 We affirm.

-In determining the value of a decedent's estate which is subject to inheritance tax, only one-half of the value of property held in joint tenancy by decedent and another is required to be included.
-Section 91-4405, R.C.M.
-1947, provides:
+In determining the value of a decedent’s estate which is subject to inheritance tax, only one-half of the value of property held in joint tenancy by decedent and another is required to be included.
+Section 91-4405, R.C.M.1947, provides:

-"Whenever any property, however acquired, real or personal, tangible or intangible * * * inscribed in co-ownership form, or held in joint tenancy by two or more persons * * * the right of the survivor or survivors to the immediate possession or ownership is a taxable transfer.
-The tax is upon the transfer of decedent's interest, one-half or other proper fraction, as evidenced by the written instrument creating the same, as though the property to which the transfer relates belonged to the joint tenants * * * and had been, for inheritance tax purposes, bequeathed or devised to the survivor or survivors by will * *."
+“Whenever any property, however acquired, real or personal, tangible or intangible * * * inscribed in co-ownership form, or held in joint tenancy by two or more persons * * * the right of the survivor or survivors to the immediate possession or owner *399 ship is a taxable transfer.
+The tax is upon the transfer of decedent’s interest, one-half or other proper fraction, as evidenced by the written instrument creating the same, as though the property to which the transfer relates belonged to the joint tenants * * * and had been, for inheritance tax purposes, bequeathed or devised to the survivor or survivors by will * *

 Inclusion of but one-half or other proper fraction in the case of a joint tenancy is recognized by Montana case law.
-Estate of Parks, 145 Mont.
-333, 401 P.2d 83; In re McAnelly's Estate, 127 Mont.
-158, 258 P.2d 741.
-The Department of Revenue does not contest the inclusion of only one-half the value of joint tenancy property.

-Certain deductions from the "clear market value" of the estate subject to taxation are made available by statute.
-One such deduction is allowed for " * * * debts of the decedent owing at the date of death * * *".
-Section 91-4407, R.C.M.
-1947.
+Certain deductions from the “clear market value” of the estate subject to taxation are made available by statute.
+One such deduction is allowed for “* * * debts of the decedent owing at the date of death * * Section 91-4407, R.C.M.1947.
 The tax is then assessed upon the net estate, the personal representative being liable only for the tax chargeable on the property actually passing, or, as here, treated by law as passing through his hands.

-"From the foregoing it is apparent that `clear market value' for Montana inheritance tax purposes has but one established *946 meaning equally applicable to all estates, and such meaning does not vary when applied to different estates.
-A single uniform standard is established by which value is determined for inheritance tax purposes.
-Thus, while facts and circumstances of the individual case may affect the market value of a given item of property, they cannot vary or alter the standard of market value by which inheritance tax valuations are determined."
-156 Mont.
-103, 476 P.2d at 507-08.
+standard is established by which value is determined for inheritance tax purposes.
+Thus, while facts and circumstances of the individual case may affect the market value of a given item of property, they cannot vary or alter the standard of market value by which inheritance tax valuations are determined.”

-Applying this standard to the instant case, where creditors have the right to enforce the entire obligation against the obligors personally or individually, Morgen & Oswood Co., Inc. v.
-U.S.F. & G. Co., 167 Mont.
-64, 535 P.2d 170, we find that the entire amount of the obligation is a deductible "debt of the decedent" joint tenant under section 91-4407, R.C.M.
-1947.
+Applying this standard to the instant case, where creditors have the right to enforce the entire obligation against the obligors personally or individually,

 The crux of this case is whether the entire indebtedness secured by property held in joint tenancy by decedent and her surviving husband is deductible in computing the net taxable estate.
 Although the amount of tax in controversy here is minimal, the ramifications of any other result would be far-reaching and substantial.
 In effect, to charge only half the indebtedness to the estate would permit inheritance taxation on a valuation that exceeds the value of the inheritance.

-The controlling statute is section 91-4407, R.C.M.
-1947.
-This statute permits a deduction for inheritance tax purposes of "debts of the decedent owing at the date of death".
+The controlling statute is section 91-4407, R.C.M.1947.
+This statute permits a deduction for inheritance tax purposes of “debts of the decedent owing at the date of death”.
 In this case the indebtedness in controversy is evidenced by four separate and unrelated notes executed by decedent and her husband as co-makers secured by four different joint tenancy properties.
 All parties concede that the liability evidenced by these notes is joint and several.

 By reason of decedent’s several liability on these notes, she was indebted for the entire balance owing on each note at the time of her death.
 Such unpaid balances constitute “debts of the decedent owing at the date of death” deductible under section 91-4407.
 We cannot torture this statutory language to mean one-half of such debts.